AdaCore/gnatstudio/docs/users_guide/extending.rst

   e.write (pydoc.text.document (GPS))
   e.flush()

 This text file includes bold characters by default.
-Such bold characters are correctly interpreted by tools such as :file:`a2ps` which can be used to convert the text file into a postscript document.
+Such bold characters are correctly interpreted by tools such as :program:`a2ps` which you can can use to convert the text file into a Postscript document.

 .. _Automatically_loading_python_files_at_startup:

 Automatically loading python files at startup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At startup, GPS will automatically load all python files found in the directories :file:`share/gps/plug-ins` and :file:`$HOME/.gps/plug-ins`.
+At startup, GPS automatically loads all Python files found in the :file:`share/gps/plug-ins` and :file:`$HOME/.gps/plug-ins` directories.
 In addition, python files located under :file:`<prefix>/share/gps/python` can be imported (using the `import` command) by any python script.

-You can also set the `PYTHONPATH` environment variable to add other directories to the python search path.
+You can also set the :file:`PYTHONPATH` environment variable to add other directories to the Python search path.

 .. _Hiding_contextual_menus: